franesfarcic/Hydrogen_Wave_function/README.md

 ---

-Below is the complete code.
-You can save it as (for example) **`hydrogen_metro.py`**
-and run it (provided you have NumPy, SciPy, and Matplotlib installed).

-​
- (r,θ,ϕ)∣
-2

-where proposals are made by displacing the current 3D Cartesian point.
-(For orbitals that vanish at the origin, the code chooses a nonzero starting point.)

 Plots a few examples (here we demonstrate the 1s, 2s, and 2p orbitals) as 3D scatter plots of the sampled positions.